cloud-ca/api-docs/source/includes/compute/_instances.md

 ```
 <code>DELETE https://api.cloud.ca/v1/services/<a href="#service-connections">:service_code</a>/<a href="#environments">:environment_name</a>/instances/:id</code>

-This endpoint deletes an instance.
-The instance needs to be in running, stopped or error state for the operation to work.
+Destroys an existing instance.
+The instance needs to be in *Running*, *Stopped* or *Error* state for the operation to work.
+This endpoint allows you to do additional cleanup of resources attached to this instance such as public IP addresses, volumes and snapshots.
+If the purgeImmediately flag is not true, then it will not completely remove the instance from the environment (i.e. the instance could still be recovered).

 Optional | &nbsp;